rolldone/remote-pipeline/note.md

 ## Revision phase 2
 - [Pipeline] : Create unselect git source and remove all contain repo branch on execution, but.
 When unselect git source show popup to delete pipeline task repo install first.
 [Alpha]

-- [Pipeline] : Change git repository to have feature search repository [Waiting]
+- [Pipeline] : Change git repository to have feature search repository [Alpha]

 ## Phase 3

 - [Create,Execution] : Before create new queue record or execution check first variable_id relation is exist or not as validation on controller.
-If missing return error [Waiting]
+If missing return error [Alpha]

 - [QueueRecordDetail] : Record all execution, variable, variable_extra, to queue_record as bundle.
-[Waiting]
+[Alpha]

-- [QueueRecordDetail] : Can move files from variable asset to jobs/[jobxxx]/assets folder [Waiting]
+- [QueueRecordDetail] : Can move files from variable asset to jobs/[jobxxx]/assets folder [OnProgress]

 - [QueueRecordDetail] : and can duplicate folder jobs/[jobxxx]/assets to new queue record detail folder [Waiting]